 GASB Statement 35, Basic Financial Statements and Management's Discussion and Analysis of Public Colleges and Universities, issued November 1999, establishes accounting and financial reporting standards for public colleges and universities within the financial reporting guidelines of GASB Statement 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
-The standards are designed to provide financial information that responds to the needs of three groups of primary users of general purpose external financial reports: the citizenry, legislative and oversight bodies, and investors and creditors.
+The standards are designed to provide financial information that responds to the needs of three groups of primary users of general purpose external financial reports: the citizenry; legislative and oversight bodies; and investors and creditors.
 The University is required under this guidance to include Management's Discussion and Analysis, Financial Statements, Notes to Financial Statements and Required Supplementary Information in its financial statement presentation.

-During the year ended June 30, 2016, the following GASB statements became effective: Statement 72, Fair Value Measurement and Application, and Statement 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
-Portions of the following GASB statements are effective for fiscal year 2016 with the remaining portions effective in future fiscal years: Statement 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68; Statement 79, Certain External Investment Pools and Pool Participants; and Statement 82, Pension Issues - an amendment of GASB Statements No. 67, No. 68, and No. 73.
+During the year ended June 30, 2017, the following GASB statements became effective: Statement 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans; Statement 77, Tax Abatement Disclosures: Statement 78, Pensions Provided Through Certain Multiple-Employer Defined Benefit Pension Plans; and Statement 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14.
+Portions of the following GASB statements were effective for fiscal year 2016 with the remaining portions effective in fiscal year 2017: Statement 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68; and Statement 79, Certain External Investment Pools and Pool Participants.